Design Pattern Series - Abstract Factory Pattern (Golang)

 }

-• Each factory is responsible for creating all products in its family, ensuring consistency.
+• Each factory produces all products in its family.

 // main.go